tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/junit.md

 JUnit is a framework that enables and supports automated testing in Java.

+## Terminologies

+A life cycle method is a method that is annotated with `@BeforeAll, @AfterAll, @BeforeEach`, or `@AfterEach`.

-## JUnit test framework
+## JUnit Basics

-Unit cần test trong Java là 1 class or 1 method inside class
+Unit cần test trong Java là 1 class or 1 method inside class.

 Move cursor inside the class, hit `Cmd S t` to create unit test

-**JUnit** is a **testing framework** that provides the foundation for writing and running unit tests.
-It offers annotations (like @Test, @BeforeEach, @AfterEach) to define test methods and their setup/teardown, and assertion methods (like assertEquals, assertTrue) to verify expected outcomes.
+`JUnit` is a **testing framework** that provides the foundation for writing and running unit tests.
+It offers annotations (like `@Test, @BeforeEach, @AfterEach`) to define test methods and their setup/teardown, and assertion methods (like assertEquals, assertTrue) to verify expected outcomes.
 JUnit focuses on structuring your tests and validating the behavior of your code.

-JUnit 5 runs test cases using assertions, annotations, and test runners.
+`JUnit 5` runs test cases using assertions, annotations, and test runners.
 It focuses mainly on methods and classes.

 Mockito provides methods to create mock objects, configure their behavior (what they return), and verify certain interactions that took place (if the method was called, how many times, with what type of parameter, etc.).